You are currently viewing 25 Free Things to Do in San DiegoPin

 12. Take a 59-Mile Scenic Drive

-Take this drive in one afternoon or split it up amongst a few days.
+Take this drive in one afternoon or split it up over a few days.
 This looping drive takes you through everything worth seeing in San Diego and takes roughly three hours to drive in total.

 13. Have a Beach Bonfire